 In the spring of 1997, our youth ministry increased and more space was needed in the ministry.
 The Lord continually blessed our efforts for the upbuilding of His kingdom.
 The property at 85 Walker Avenue was reacquired and is the present location of the multi-purpose building and children’s church.
 In May of 1998, the Lord moved miraculously once again.
 The main sanctuary located at 65 Walker Avenue became too small.
 God made provisions for the vision that He had given Pastor and First Lady Henderson.
 Construction on a new building began in May 1998.
 By June 14th of the same year, our first service was held in the new building, which is located at 74 South Kamehameha Hwy in Wahiawa, Hawaii.
 In September 1998 a clothing closet and food bank was established to “Reach Out and Touch the Community”, to assist God’s people and show the love of Jesus Christ!

 In April 2001, Elder and Evangelist Pettus were officially installed as Pastor and 1st Lady of New Life Body of Christ-Georgia, under the covering of New Life Body of Christ Christian Church-Hawaii.
-In January 31, 1999 God opened the doors for our “Women Like Us” Domestic Crisis Intervention and Counseling Center for battered and abused women and children.
-In January 2002, the center’s name was changed to the “New Life Body of Christ Family Crisis Center,” to meet the needs of the entire family.
+In May 2020, Pastor Pettus retired from pastoring and NLBC Georgia made a decision to close their doors.

+The Clothing Closet relocated to 82 S. Kamehameha Hwy in June 2000.
 In November 2005 we celebrated our church anniversary with a “Mortgage Burning” for our main sanctuary building at 74 S. Kamehameha Highway.
 In September 2008, we made a business decision to no longer rent the property at 554 Olive because of an increase in vandalism to the structure of the building.
 But to God be the Glory, on April 30, 2009 we had the Grand Opening of our newest facility “Hurricane Hall” in the midst of the economic crisis and it is paid in full.

 In May and June of 2014, the NLBC Food Bank went through a total renovation and on June 22, 2014 we had a special ceremony to dedicate our newly renovated facility back to God.
-The Food Bank Ministry is a vital part of our ministry and services over 150 clients each week.
+The Food Bank Ministry is a vital part of our ministry and services over 800 individuals each month.
 God gave us a vision for our youth and in June 2015, we revamped our youth ministry to include a variety of lessons, classes, crafts, games and fellowship for our youth.
 We renamed it Kidz Zone and utilize our Youth and Computer Learning Center and Hurricane Hall on Sundays and Wednesdays.